-The 6 Best Ways to Hide or Remove Female Facial Hair
+The 6 Best Ways to Get Rid of Female Facial Hair

 Shaving your legs?
 Standard.
 Waxing your underarms?
 Yeah, OK, it has to be done.
 But tweezing your face?
 That's a lady maintenance task we didn’t sign up for.